-Various forms of boules were played in the middle ages, and as the Gauls evolved into the French, boules continued to be played during the French Revolution and during the French Empire.
+Various forms of boules were played in the middle ages, and as the Gauls evolved into the French, boules continued to be played during the French Revolution and on into the 19th century.
 (The British played lawn bowls; the Italians played Bocce.)
 Regional forms of the game evolved, including “La Rafle”, “la Boule Lyonnaise”, and others.
 Rules were published, federations created and competitions started.
 Boules Lyonnaise became a recognized sport in 1850 with the creation of the first official club “Le Clos Jouve”.
 The Fédération Lyonnaise was created in 1906.
 It later evolved into the National Bowls Federation (1933) and then the French Boules Federation (1942).

 Pétanque — a new variant of a very old game

 Petanque was invented in 1910 in Provence, in the town of La Ciotat, a small port town and island located on the Riviera coast between Marseilles and Toulon.